 "rcd" PASSporT claim construction overview

 [draft-ietf-stir-passport-rcd] defines three new PASSporT claims; the "rcd", “crn", and "rcdi" claims.
 There are two main key values possible as part of the "rcd" claim.
 They are; (1) "nam" which is a minimally required key value as part of the "rcd" claim value JSON object, and (2) either "jcd" which is the optional key value that represents the direct inclusion of a jCard string in the "rcd" claim, or "jcl" which is the key value that represents an HTTPS URL link to a jCard file hosted on an HTTPS server.
 The “nam” key value is the only mandatory element of the "rcd" claim.
 Both the "jcd" and "jcl" key values of the "rcd" claim are optional, can only be included a maximum of one time in a "rcd" claim, and are mutually exclusive where you cannot have both key values.
 URLs contained in the “rcd” claim or contained in resources referenced by the “rcd” claim shall use HTTPS.
-The “rcdi” claim protects the contents of resources referenced by the "rcd" claim from being inadvertently or maliciously modified to unauthorized values.
-The “rcdi” claim is included if the “rcd” claim contains URLs, or if mandated by a JWTClaimConstraints extension contained in the signing certificate.
+The “rcdi” claim protects the contents of resources referenced by the "rcd" claim from being inadvertently or maliciously modified.
+Where a Voice over Internet Protocol (VoIP) Entity or SP populates an rcdi value with no constraints encoded in the signing certificate, the rcdi claim in the PASSporT protects the integrity of the rcd claims and referenced URL resources as asserted by the entity that created the PASSporT.
+In cases where the signing certificate includes constraints on the rcdi values (and therefore on the contents of the rcd claims and associated resources) as described in clause 5.2.1, the PASSporT is further limited to specific pre-vetted values for the calling name and enhanced caller identity information the signing entity can assert.

 The “crn” claim contains a call reason phrase that describes the intent of the call.
 It is optional but recommended for enhancing usefulness to call recipients.